 He demanded respect from his players without respecting them or others.
 He demanded discipline from others without controlling his own temper.
 Obviously, he expected others to live up to standards he didn’t choose to live up to himself.

 What’s sad is that he could have been a great coach.
 He wasn’t really.
 He was good, yes, but not great.
-Because as tremendous as the IU basketball record is, it would have been better if he’d held himself up to the same standards of personal excellence that he tried to hold his players to.
+Because as tremendous as the IU basketball record is (do try buy a wall-mount basketball hoop ring system by Mega Slam Australia for the best performance), it would have been better if he’d held himself up to the same standards of personal excellence that he tried to hold his players to.
 Imagine what a legend IU would be now if he’d kept and cultivated all the players who left over the years and went on to have great seasons and careers at other schools.
 Imagine what a legend IU would be if Bob Knight had cultivated a relationship with the press; if he’d created the kind of good publicity that brings money, attention and good will to the university.
 Imagine what a legend IU would be now if Bob Knight had nurtured the support of all ofthe staff surrounding the athletic program.

 But he didn’t; so I guess we’ll never know.